blboomer18/Data-Science/README.md

 # Data Science Portfolio

 Welcome!
 This repository contains a collection of data science projects, notebooks, and experiments I've completed as part of my coursework and personal learning journey.
+It showcases my journey and work in data science, including projects on exploratory data analysis, machine learning, and web scraping.
+The goal is to demonstrate my ability to work with real-world data, apply machine learning techniques, and visualize findings in a meaningful way.

 ## Repo Structure